White House picks Thomas Storch as new senior trade adviser

 Storch, who was part of a high-level delegation to Bahrain for Middle East peace talks earlier this year, fills the role left open by Kelly Ann Shaw, the G7 and senior trade adviser whose departure was announced last week.

-He will report to President Donald Trump’s senior economic adviser, Larry Kudlow, head of the White House National Economic Council (NEC).
+As head of the international division of the White House National Economic Council, Storch will report to President Donald Trump’s senior economic adviser, Larry Kudlow, head of the NEC.

 Storch was a key player in creating the economic plan for the Middle East that Trump senior adviser Jared Kushner proposed to try to jumpstart the moribund peace process between Israel and the Palestinians at a conference in Bahrain in June.